 So, set aside time for yourself, self-grooming is necessary, get the right sleep, nourish the body, and seek support most importantly.

 Support is most often just a request away from you.
 Look around, you have trustworthy friends and relatives who may help, don’t hesitate to seek.
-You would be surprised to see how many people out there are happily willing to extend the helping hand.
+You would be surprised to see how many people out there are happily willing to extend a helping hand.

 Hope this article will inspire you to think more about yourself!
 Only when you’re in good physical and mental shape you will definitely give the best to the people around you!
 Share your thoughts, and don’t forget to share with all your other mom friends.

-Till then eat healthily & sleep tight.
+Till then eat healthy & sleep tight.